thoughtspot/rest-api-sdk/Java/README.md

-# Getting Started with RESTAPI SDK
+# Getting Started with ThoughtSpot Public REST API

 ## Install the Package